-Caregivers in licensed child care facilities are required to receive 12 clock hours of training approved by the Department of Health and Senior Services from January 1 to December 31 each year.
+Caregivers in licensed child care facilities are required to receive 12 clock hours of training approved by the Department of Elementary and Secondary Education (DESE) from January 1 to December 31 each year.

 - Department Online Training

 Please read prior to completing these online training modules:

 - Trainings must be completed on a computer or laptop.
 They are not formatted to be mobile-friendly so they will not function fully on a cell phone or tablet device.

 - If you use Internet Explorer turn off Compatibility View.

 - Be patient as some videos may take time to load, depending on your internet speed.